flashruler/cse15l-lab-reports/lab-report-5.md

 - we do an if statement searching for `ListExamples.java`
 - if it exists, we use cp to copy it from the current directory we are in and into the parent directory.

-- if it is not found, it prints a statement saying that the file is not found or incorrect file and to basically check for formatting/naming.
+- if it is not found, it prints a statement saying that the file is not found or incorrect file and to basically check for formatting/naming. (this line does not run)

 - it then cd's back up to the parent directory -successful, no stdout/stderr
 - return code 0